marmelab/coPostgresQuery/README.md

 ### selectByOrderedFieldValues(table, selectorField, returnFields)(db)(values)

-Allow to create a query to select an entity with selectorField IN values and keep the ORDER of values.
+Creates a query to select an entity with selectorField IN values and keep the ORDER of values.

 #### Configuration